 The Little Shot (la Chiquita)

-This is a defensive shot from behind the service line that allows you to transition to a surprise attack.
+This is a defensive shot from behind the service line that serves to release the pressure and allows you to transition to a surprise attack.
 This is a slow, short shot just over the net with the intention to make the volley-er hit the ball from below the top of the net.
-As you hit the shot, you begin to move forward and as he volleys up you’ll be in position to hit a good volley.
+As you hit the shot, you begin to move forward and as he volleys up you’ll be in position to hit a point blank volley.
 Your opponent was looking down to hit the low volley, and when he looks up, bang!

-This is usually a wide shot, with slower pace to avoid hitting the side metallic fence.
+The Little Shot is usually directed at the feet or a wide shot, with slower pace to avoid hitting the side metallic fence.
 You can use a top spin, a flat shot, or under-spin.
-Careful if you use top-spin, remember to watch for the possibility of a drop shot.
+If you use top-spin, remember to watch for the possibility of a drop shot.
 Top spin makes it easier to hit a drop shot.
 Make sure you stay low to ensure that the ball stays low as well.
 If you push up with your legs you may lift the ball too high, and your opponent will have an easy volley.

 The Half-Volley (known as Botepronto)